 Discover more about the history of the Maya

-Christmas is another important religious festival and the season starts with Las Posadas (Lodgings) on December 16.
+Christmas is another important religious festival in Mexico and the season starts with Las Posadas (Lodgings) on December 16.

 A candle-lit procession of children led by an angel, Mary and Joseph – and sometimes even a donkey – go to a designated home but are at first turned away.